OleksiiMasaltsev/computer-shop/README.md

 # computer-shop

-This program allows to construct and buy your own configuration of computer using its parts - components.
+This program allows to construct and buy your own configuration of a computer, using its parts - components.

-All interaction occurs through console.
+All interaction occurs through the console.

 ## Functionality
  - interacting with the user through the console
- - displaying the list of available components
+ - displaying the list of available components in each group
  - making your chose and filling the customer's cart
- - calculating the total price of a components and buying
+ - calculating the total price of components and buying
  - customer's cart content removing from the shop storage

 ## Structure